MahmoudKhalil/spark-dataframe-task/README.md

 There is no difference between applying SQL queries using SparkSQL or the DataFrame APIs, the same level of optimization provided by Spark gets applied on both of them.

-Here's a simple example from one our implemented queries to retrieve the top 3 students who scored in math more than in reading but less than in writing
+Here's a simple example from one of our implemented queries to retrieve the top 3 students who scored in math more than in reading but less than in writing

 ```
 spark.sql ("SELECT * FROM students WHERE math_score > reading_score AND math_score < writing_score ORDER BY math_score DESC LIMIT 3").show ()